saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 In the previous example:
 - NAPALM and getpass are imported
-- after the imports, again, getpass is used to ask for a password
+- after the imports, the user is asked for a password using getpass
 - the driver that details what type of device to connect to is selected
 - the device object is created
 - a connection to the device is opened